-The grade 1-2 class visited the park each month through-out the school year.
+The grade 1-2 class visited the park each month through-out the school year for a full day.
 Each time we visited the park we had different stations for the students to explore a different aspect of being in the park.

 Here are some examples of students reflections: